MicrosoftDocs/windows-itpro-docs/store-for-business/sign-up-windows-store-for-business.md

 ### Next steps

-After signing up for Microsoft Store for business or Microsoft Store for education, you can:
+After signing up for Microsoft Store for Business or Microsoft Store for Education, you can:

 -   **Add users to your Azure AD directory**.
 If you created your Azure AD directory during sign up, additional user accounts are required for employees to install apps you assign to them, or to browse the private store in Store app.
-For more information, see [Manage user accounts in Store for Business](manage-users-and-groups-windows-store-for-business.md).
+For more information, see [Manage user accounts in Microsoft Store for Business and Education](manage-users-and-groups-windows-store-for-business.md).

 -   **Assign roles to employees**.
-For more information, see [Roles and permissions in the Microsoft Store for business and education](roles-and-permissions-windows-store-for-business.md).
+For more information, see [Roles and permissions in the Microsoft Store for Business and Education](roles-and-permissions-windows-store-for-business.md).